FA Cup fifth-round draw: Man Utd to host West Ham

 - McGregor in shock loss to Poirier; vows to battle on

-The fifth-round ties, which were made shortly after the fourth-round ones, will pit Barnsley with Chelsea and could see Everton face Tottenham if both Premier League teams can see off Sheffield Wednesday and Wycombe respectively.
+The fifth-round ties, which were made shortly after the fourth-round ones, will pit Barnsley with Chelsea, and could see Everton face Tottenham if Spurs can see off Wycombe at Adams Park in Monday night's tie.

 FA Cup fifth-round draw